EmbarkStudios/opensource/content/tooling.md

 #### Flags

 - `--slack-webhook-url`: An optional Slack webhook URL that is used to report problems.
+- `--github-api-token`: An optional API token used to raise the rate limit of the GitHub API.
+Likely only needed on CI where we share an IP with other GitHub API users.

 ### `cargo run validate PROJECT_REPO_NAME`